Luskasu/pokemon_like_pygame_tutorial/README.md

 # pokemon_like_pygame_tutorial
-This project is a simple game built using Pygame.
+This project is a simple game built using Pygame and Pytmx.
 It serves as a studying exercise i do following the Clear Code's youtube tutorial.

 credits for clear code: https://www.youtube.com/@ClearCode